 What about Free Time?

 We know that volunteers come not only to work but also to discover the incredible nature of Costa Rica.
 You will have a day off in which you can choose to enjoy the town and its attractions, or acquire excursions and other activities.
 You can also spend time with your host family or relax at one of the beautiful nearby beaches.

 $35 per person per night.
 This amount covers accommodation, three meals per day and training.
 It does not cover the arrival and departure costs, nor tours and spending money.

-Please complete the Volunteer Registration Form and send via email to firstname.lastname@example.org at least 2 weeks prior to your arrival.
+Please complete the Volunteer Registration Form and send via email to Alicia Gutiérrez (email@example.com) at least 2 weeks prior to your arrival.
 You will receive a confirmation email, along with a comprehensive Volunteer Orientation Manual with detailed information about transportation, what to bring and what to expect.

 Payment for your stay must be received before you arrive.
-In order to pay, please use this secure link and select ‘Volunteer Program’.
+The program coordinator will be providing the corresponding data.
 Please note that payment for the first two weeks is non-refundable.